Best Things to do on the Bellarine Peninsula

 We had given ourselves an entire month to discover the best things to do on the Bellarine Peninsula.
-We were curious because we had heard that this area was an attractive holiday destination for Melbournians as well as for the residents of Geelong.
+We were curious because we had heard that this area was an attractive holiday destination as well as a perfect weekend getaway for Melbournians as well as for the residents of Geelong.

 From our base in Clifton Springs, we explored the small, charming towns of the peninsula.
 Barwon Heads, Point Lonsdale, and Queenscliff were just a few of the coastal towns on our list.
 But was there enough to see?
 What did we want to do for a month if the weather was bad?
 Were there enough good cafés?
 And beautiful towns with unique shops?
 Or had we landed in a deserted and isolated wasteland?
 We spent much of our Australian winter of 2021 on the Bellarine Peninsula, and would find out!

 How to Get to the Bellarine Peninsula

 Located in the Australian state of Victoria, the Bellarine Peninsula is 90 km southwest of Melbourne.
 With little traffic, it is about a one-and-a-half-hour drive on the M1 from Melbourne.
 There is also the possibility to arrive via train and bus, or by ferry from Melbourne.
 Since we were traveling with Putu, our campervan, the drive over the highway was our best choice.
 But the ferry is certainly a very good alternative to bring your car in a relaxed way from the Mornington Peninsula to the Bellarine Peninsula.

 The Ferry from Melbourne to the Bellarine Peninsula